Fr0st3h/Puffco-Voice/README.md

   Enable the dev skill in your alexa app on the phone and enjoy!

-Whats new in 0.4:
+Whats new in 0.5:
- - Dab count (Daily, Total, Remaining)
+ - battery level
+ - boost
- - Lantern colour
+ - cancel preheat

 Commands:
   1. Alexa, tell my puffco to connect - This will connect to your puffco, only need to run it once.